gwexploratoryaudits/brla_explore/B2Audits/README.md

 # brla_explore/B2Audits
 exploratory code related to ballot-by-ballot (B2) RLAs, both with and without replacement.

+Our mathematical approach and code have been validated against the simulation-based results of Lindeman *et al.* We [have computed](https://github.com/gwexploratoryaudits/brla_explore/tree/master/B2Audits/Tables/Bravo_Verification_Table.pdf) the values of Table 1 of the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
+The average of the absolute value of the fractional difference between our values and those in the BRAVO paper is 0.13\%.

 We assume that the stopping condition of the audit is monotone increasing with the number of winner ballots in the sample, all other parameters being constant.
 For most of our main code, we assume two candidates and no invalid votes.
 In scripts, we may use the results for pairwise contests to determine those for a multi-candidate contest as described in the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
 Claire Furtick's code, currently undergoing testing, derives stopping probabilities for multi-candidate contests by correctly combining our results for pairwise contests.

-Read the README for the parent directory, [*brla_explore*](https://github.com/gwexploratoryaudits/brla_explore/tree/master/B2Audits), first.
+Read the README for the parent directory, [brla_explore](https://github.com/gwexploratoryaudits/brla_explore), first.

 ## Statistical properties of ballot-by-ballot audits
 The properties below are computed analytically (without simulation).
 These are properties for the entire audit, over all the draws, so we need to make an assumption regarding the number of draws:

-* Audits *with replacement* are computed assuming that the maximum number of draws is 6ASN.
-(ASN is the theoretical expected number of ballots drawn for a BRAVO audit.
-The theoretical 99th percentile for elections with margins ranging from 40\% to 1\%, corresponds to about 4.36ASN to 4.65ASN ballots drawn).
+* Audits *with replacement* are computed assuming that the maximum number of draws is `6ASN`. (`ASN` is the theoretical expected number of ballots drawn for a *BRAVO* audit.
+The theoretical 99th percentile for elections with margins ranging from 40\% to 1\%, corresponds to about `4.36ASN` to `4.65ASN` ballots drawn).

 * For an audit *without replacement*, the size of the election needs to be provided, and is assumed to be the maximum number of ballots drawn.